StrangeBeeCorp/docs/docs/thehive/administration/email-intake-connector/about-email-intake-connectors.md

 <!-- md:license Gold --> <!-- md:license Platinum -->

-Organizations that receive alert data by email can use email intake connectors to automate the creation of alerts in TheHive.
+Organizations that receive alert data by email can use email intake connectors to automate alert creation in TheHive.

 ## Usage

-Email intake connectors integrate mailboxes that receive alerts.
+Email intake connectors automatically processes incoming emails and creates alerts in TheHive.

-It automatically processes incoming emails, extracts relevant information, and creates alerts within TheHive platform.
-The email itself, its sender, and any attached files are automatically added as observables within the respective alerts.

-!!! tip "Parsing emails"
-    The content of the email itself isn't automatically parsed when creating the alert.
-To enable observable extraction, a [notification](../../user-guides/organization/configure-organization/manage-notifications/create-a-notification.md) must trigger [a FilteredEvent](../../user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md) that [runs the *EmlParser* analyzer](../../user-guides/organization/configure-organization/manage-notifications/notifiers/analyzers.md).

-    Below is an example of the FilteredEvent trigger:

-    ```json
-    {
-        "_and": [
-            {
-                "_is": {
-                    "action": "create"
-                }
-            },
-            {
-                "_is": {
-                    "objectType": "Observable"
-                }
-            },
-            {
-                "_is": {
-                    "object.alert.type": "email-intake"
-                }
-            }
-        ]
-    }
-    ```
+Each alert includes the following observables:

+* The email file (`.eml`)
+* The sender's email address
+* Any file attachments

+The email body isn't parsed for observables by default.
+To extract them, run the *EmlParser* analyzer manually, or [automate extraction using a notification](../../user-guides/automate-extraction-observables-from-emails.md).

 ## Data mapping